-Figure 4-34 Settings → Data Screen
+Figure 4-36 Settings → Data Screen

 Section Value Data Configuration Data Session Deactivate / Activate (Activate is the default setting) Data Route - Primary Select the desired data route (WAN or Satellite Port) (WAN is the default setting).
 Data Route - Select the desired alternate data route.
 (Satellite is the default setting) Alternate Note: If Satellite is selected, the available options are WAN Port or Disabled.
 If WAN Port is selected, the available options are Satellite or Disabled.
 Disable Data on Boot NO / YES (NO is the default setting).
 Determines the default data operations state when the system is restarted.
 Port Forwarding Port Forwarding Enter the External Port, Internal Port, Internal IP Address, and Protocol.
+Up to seven ports can be forwarded in the range of 1 - 53247.
+Ports greater than 53247 cannot be forwarded

+Section Value

+Protocol Forwarding

-Protocol Forwarding Protocol Forwarding Enter the GRE Internal IP Address and/or the ESP Internal IP Address.
+Protocol Forwarding Enter the GRE Internal IP Address and/or the ESP Internal IP Address.